Naughty (Chaka Khan album)

 Naughty is the second solo album by American R&B and funk singer Chaka Khan, released on Warner Bros.
 Records in 1980.

-Biography
+Overview

-Three singles were released from Naughty: the club hit "Clouds" (penned by Ashford & Simpson who also wrote Chaka's "I'm Every Woman").
+Three singles were released from Naughty: the club hit "Clouds" (penned by Ashford & Simpson, who also wrote Chaka's "I'm Every Woman").
 "Clouds" features background vocals performed by a 16-year-old Whitney Houston and her mother Cissy Houston (US R&B #10), "Get Ready, Get Set" (#48) and the big hit "Papillon (a.k.a.
 Hot Butterfly)" (#22).
 The album track "Our Love's in Danger" featured prominent background vocals from Luther Vandross and Whitney Houston.